camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/02-controls/10-choices.html.md

 ### Example: multiple choices and server loaded choices

-Here is a variation in which the user is present several choices (and can select more than one) and some of those choices are coming from the server.
+Here is a variation in which the user is presented with several choices (and can select more than one) and some of those choices come from the server.

 ```html
 <select cam-variable-name="foo"